isabelxklee/hopes-and-dreams/README.md

 # 🌈 Hopes & Dreams 🌟

-Hopes & Dreams is a web app that allows you to track your hopes and dreams.
+Hopes & Dreams is a web app that lets you document your hopes and dreams.
 Built using Ruby on Rails and Active Record.
 Made by Isabel K. Lee.

 Instructions and documentation to come...